Leo3418/leo3418.github.io/collections/_posts/en/2020-05-15-gta-v-steam-epic-games.md

 the existing game files.
 The link works as if the linked files and folders are exactly there, but it occupies very little space.

-Because I believe almost all people who wants to let the apps of these two game platforms share the same game files have already downloaded GTA V from Steam rather than Epic Games, the following instructions will create a link to Steam's copy of GTA V files under Epic Games' installation path.
+Because I believe almost all people who want to let the apps of these two game platforms share the same game files have already downloaded GTA V from Steam rather than Epic Games, the following instructions will create a link to Steam's copy of GTA V files under Epic Games' installation path.